What Matters in Language Conditioned Robotic Imitation Learning over Unstructured Data

-One of the most naive ways to predict $\pi_{\theta}(a_t | s_t, l)$ is to simply parameterize the policy as a normal distribution $\pi_{\theta}(a_t | s_t, l) = \mathcal{N}(\mu(V^{emb}), \sigma(V^{emb}))$, and to sample actions from that.
-However, this approach can run into severe limitations when the demonstrated action distribution is multi-modal.
-A unimodal predictor, such as a Gaussian distribution, will average out dissimilar motions.
-Prior work~\cite{rahmatizadeh2018vision, lynch2020learning} showed this limitation matters in practice, and alleviates the problem by predicting a mixture of unimodal distributions.
-We adopt the same solution used by Lynch \emph{et. al.}~\cite{lynch2020learning}.
-First, we discretize the action space and then parameterize the policy as a discretized logistic mixture distribution~\cite{salimans2017pixelcnn++}.
-For each timestep, we predict $k$ logistic distributions with separate mean and scale, and form a mixture by convexly weighting them with vector $\alpha$.
-The imitation training loss is simply the negative log-likelihood for this distribution:
+A challenge in learning control from free-form imitation data, in which different ways of executing the same skill are shown, is that a standard unimodal predictor, such as a Gaussian distribution, will average out dissimilar motions.
+To address this multimodality, we follow the solution proposed by Lynch \emph{et. al.}~\cite{lynch2020learning} of discretizing the action space and then parameterizing the policy as a discretized logistic mixture distribution~\cite{salimans2017pixelcnn++, dasari2021transformers}.
+Each of the predicted $k$ logistic distributions have a separate mean and scale, and are weighed with $\alpha$ to form the mixture distribution.
+The imitation loss is the negative log-likelihood for this distribution:

 Where, $P(a_t, \mu_i(V_t), \sigma_i(V_t)) = F(\frac{a_t + 0.5 - \mu_i(V_t)}{\sigma_i(V_t)}) - F(\frac{a_t - 0.5 - \mu_i(V_t)}{\sigma_i(V_t)})$ and $F(\cdot)$ is the logistic CDF.
 Additionally, we use a cross-entropy loss to model the binary gripper open/close action.